 There will be no masking of participants to clinically actionable findings, including OGTT or lipid results, other than in the case where confirmation of a positive test for diabetes is pending (or during a random repeat fasting glucose or OGTT).
-Metformin is dispensed as openlabel.
+Metformin is dispensed as openlabel until January 31, 2021.